 This dictates how far an object has to be rendered with the best possible texture or material.

 Our recommendation - Setting this to low works best for both high and low-spec setups.

 Determines how crisp the UI elements will be displayed.

 Our recommendation - Set this to medium for a perfect balance of legibility and FPS gain.

 An effect that tries to emulate the darkened corners of real world lenses.

 Our recommendation - Turn this off for higher FPS and better visibility.

-Allows you to sync your computer's FPS output with you monitor's refresh rate.
+It allows you to sync your computer's FPS output with your monitor's refresh rate.

 Our recommendation - Turn this off and limit your FPS using the previous Limit FPX/Max FPS settings.